t-spencer-ua/iron-floc-ua-2024/README.md

 Cattail Creek; unrestored = cc

-site_name, transect_number, and plot_location are all text inputs, ferrous_iron, d_o, temp, conductivity, and turbidity are all numeric inputs.
+site_name, transect_number, plot_location, and flow rate are all text inputs, ferrous_iron, d_o, d_o%, temp, conductivity, turbidity, taxa, and sample are all numeric inputs.

 site_name = the name of the project site or unrestored site analogue